jamezrin/enectiva-faq/content/en/installation-instructions/meters/how-to-connect-smartcoms-to-server.en.md

 <img class="center" src="/images/2n-smartcoms-pro.png" style="width:35%;border:0;box-shadow:none"></img>

-> The **SmartComs (SMC)**, as you knows, are devices which can to meter different systems of heating, air cooling, etc...
+> The **SmartComs (SMC)**, as you know, are devices which can to meter different systems of heating, air cooling, etc...
 Basically, the **SMC** are responsible of recollect information and send it translated to the server to be able generate reports into Enectiva solutions.
 I will accompany you in this trip to learn to connect your first SmartCom in a few simple steps: